Dionakra/awesome-official-courses/README.md

   * [RU330 - Redis Security](https://university.redislabs.com/courses/ru330/)

 #### Multi-Model
 * [**ArangoDB Certification**](https://www.arangodb.com/certification-exam/).
 ArangoDB is a Multi-Model Database.
 That means that it can work as a Key-Value, Document or Graph Database.

+#### DB Versioning
+* [**Liquibase Fundamentals Certification**](https://learn.liquibase.com/catalog/info/id:125).
+Liquibase is an open-source database schema change management solution which enables you to manage revisions of your database changes easily.

 ### Architecture
 * [Lighbend's Reactive](https://www.lightbend.com/learn/lightbend-reactive-architecture)